Epic Adelaide to Darwin Road Trip Itinerary: 15 Best Stops Along the Stuart Highway

 Yes, you can do it quicker – but you’re going to miss a whole lot.

-We did this trip in three weeks – and that didn’t include a side trip to Uluru-Kata Tjuta National Park (which we’d done on a separate trip).
+We did this trip in three weeks as part of our half lap of Australia – and that didn’t include a side trip to Uluru-Kata Tjuta National Park (which we’d done on a separate trip).
 It also doesn’t include the week we spent ticking off all the things to do in Darwin.

 This is one road trip you don’t want to rush!